MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ### Customer-controlled encryption keys

-By using an Office 365 feature called *service encryption with Customer Key,* you can upload your own encryption keys to Azure Key Vault for use encrypting your data at rest in Azure data centers.
+By using a Microsoft 365 feature called *service encryption with Customer Key,* you can upload your own encryption keys to Azure Key Vault for use encrypting your data at rest in Azure data centers.
 Even though this encryption is done natively through BitLocker, customers can require the use of their own key to meet their security compliance requirements.
 Should users lose their key, they can retrieve a deleted key from the Recycle Bin for up to 90 days (based on your configuration).
 Before you can use this feature, however, you must create an Azure subscription and complete a few prerequisite steps.
-For detailed info about service encryption with Customer Key, and how to configure it in your environment, see [Controlling your data in Office 365 using Customer Key](/office365/securitycompliance/controlling-your-data-using-customer-key/).
+For detailed info about service encryption with Customer Key, and how to configure it in your environment, see [Controlling your data in Microsoft 365 using Customer Key](/office365/securitycompliance/controlling-your-data-using-customer-key/).

-### Office 365 Customer Lockbox
+### Customer Lockbox

 If a Microsoft support engineer needs to access your data to resolve an issue, that engineer is required to obtain approval from a Microsoft manager first.
-The Office 365 Customer Lockbox feature adds a requirement to that process: you must approve or reject that access before the support engineer can access your data.
+The Customer Lockbox feature adds a requirement to that process: you must approve or reject that access before the support engineer can access your data.
 With Customer Lockbox, you can also set boundaries on how long the engineer can access your data, and all activity during that time is logged for auditing purposes.
-For more info about how to configure and use the Customer Lockbox feature, see [Office 365 Customer Lockbox Requests](/office365/admin/manage/customer-lockbox-requests).
+For more info about how to configure and use the Customer Lockbox feature, see [Customer Lockbox in Office 365](/office365/admin/manage/customer-lockbox-requests).

 ### Microsoft Trust Center

 Microsoft Trust Center provides info about Microsoft's trust policy, how Microsoft products help you protect your data and maintain your customers' and users' trust, and why you should trust Microsoft products with your data.
-The following two categories provide details about Office 365 and OneDrive data privacy, compliance, and security:
+The following two categories provide details about Microsoft 365 and OneDrive data privacy, compliance, and security:

-- **Office 365 Trust Center.** Privacy, compliance, and cybersecurity are as important to Microsoft as they are to you.
-For info about how Office 365 can help you increase employee productivity while helping you safeguard your data, see [Microsoft Office 365](https://www.microsoft.com/trustcenter/cloudservices/office365) in the Microsoft Trust Center.
-For info about why you should trust Microsoft, Office 365, and OneDrive with your data, see [Office 365 Trust Center](https://www.microsoft.com/trust-center).
+- **Microsoft Trust Center.** Privacy, compliance, and cybersecurity are as important to Microsoft as they are to you.
+For info about how Microsoft 365 can help you increase employee productivity while helping you safeguard your data, see [Microsoft 365](https://www.microsoft.com/trust-center/product-overview#office-CustomSpacingTemplate-km3fxy2) in the Microsoft Trust Center.

 - **General Data Protection Regulation (GDPR).** This new European Union regulation changes how companies are required to handle data and the transparency with which they collect it.
-Windows 10 and Office 365 with OneDrive give you GDPR-compliant tools that you can integrate into your overall data integrity story.
+Windows 10 and Microsoft 365 with OneDrive give you GDPR-compliant tools that you can integrate into your overall data integrity story.
 For answers to some common questions about GDPR compliance with OneDrive and SharePoint, see [GDPR Compliancy with OneDrive and SharePoint](https://techcommunity.microsoft.com/t5/Microsoft-OneDrive-Blog/GDPR-Compliancy-with-OneDrive-and-SharePoint/ba-p/191126).
 For a complete list of helpful resources about GDPR, see [Resources for GDPR compliance](https://www.microsoft.com/trustcenter/privacy/gdpr/resources).
 For additional helpful info about OneDrive, see the [Microsoft OneDrive Blog](https://techcommunity.microsoft.com/t5/OneDrive-Blog/bg-p/OneDriveBlog).

-### OneDrive Multi-Geo storage locations
+### Multi-Geo data residency

-Multi-Geo is an Office 365 feature that allows organizations so span their storage over multiple Office 365 geo locations and specify in which of those to store users' data.
-You can designate storage geographies on a per-user basis.
+Multi-Geo is Microsoft 365 feature that allows organizations to span their storage over multiple geo locations and specify where to store users' data.
 For multinational customers with data residency requirements, you can use this feature to ensure that each user's data is stored in the geo location necessary for compliance.
-For more info about this feature, see [Multi-Geo Capabilities in OneDrive and SharePoint in Office 365](/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365/).
+For more info about this feature, see [Multi-Geo Capabilities in OneDrive and SharePoint](/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365/).

 ### Government cloud